Transport in Podlaskie Voivodeship: Public transport

 Bialystok is the largest city in Poland that has only one form of public transit (bus).

 There is an extensive bus network that covers the entire city.
-Tickets have to bought in advance - they are sold in many places, including newsagents, convenience stores, supermarkets and designated ticket retail points.
-Only in the latter can you buy daily and monthly bus passes.
+Tickets can be bought in ticket machines placed in every vehicle, they can be also bought in advance at selected retail points, or the BKM office near Lipowa Street.
 There are 29 city lines, 13 metropolitan lines and 6 night lines (weekends only) served by 3 bus operators partially owned by the municipality - KPKM, KPK and KZK.
 Each share approximately a third of the lines and the bus fleet.

 Intercity bus

-PKS operates coaches to most major cities in Poland.
+PKS Nova operates coaches to most major cities in Poland.
 Although the coach journey takes much longer than the train and the price is usually more expensive, sometimes the timetables may be more convenient.